 Project Concert is a data management system and a repository for storing data, records, health forms, portfolio and course projects for School of Nursing students.
 It is accessed through the Pitt Portal using your Pitt ID and password.
 Since your Pitt ID is active even after graduation, this repository is also available to you.

 Looking for ways to get the most out of your online course experience?
-Use the Student Knowledge Base to review articles, read about best practices and learn the tools that are at your disposal in CourseWeb.
+Use the Canvas Student Guide to learn more about the many tools that are at your disposal in Canvas.

-If you encounter technical difficulties at any time, please contact the Computing Services & Systems Development [CSSD] Help Desk.
+If you encounter technical difficulties at any time, please contact the University of Pittsburgh Information Technology [Pitt IT] Help Desk.
 You can reach them any of the following ways:

 If you have a disability for which you are or may be requesting an accommodation, you are encouraged to contact both your instructor and the Office of Disability Resources and Services (DRS), 140 William Pitt Union, (412) 648-7890/ (412) 383-7355 (TTY) or visit the DRS web site as early as possible for more information.
 DRS will verify your disability and determine reasonable accommodations for this course.